Academic Public Health training: Regional guidance for Academic and Educational supervisors and Public Health Specialty Registrars in the South West

 - Review opportunities to present work to academic meetings either regionally or nationally

-The role of the academic trainer ARCP report
+The role of the Academic Supervisor ARCP report

 All academic supervisors must complete a report prior to the ARCP.
 This should be written after a three-way meeting usually 4-6 weeks before the ARCP meeting itself.
 The current template is shown below.